Jgeissler14/terraform-aws-template/README.md

 ## Naming and Tagging with Cloud Posse's `label` module

-All naming and tagging conventions are based on the standards defined in the main [AWS Environment Separation and Governance SOP](./aws_dev_prod_sop.md).

 This repository uses modules from [Cloud Posse](https://cloudposse.com/), which internally use the [`cloudposse/label/null`](https://registry.terraform.io/modules/cloudposse/label/null/latest) module to ensure consistent naming and tagging for all resources.

 ### How it Works

-The `label` module is a powerful utility that centralizes resource naming logic.
+The `label` module is a utility that centralizes resource naming logic.
 Instead of manually creating resource names and tag maps, you provide it with standardized inputs, and it generates the final name and tags as outputs.

 -   **Inputs**: You provide context components like `namespace`, `tenant`, `stage`, `name`, and `attributes`.
 -   **Outputs**: